MAKE MASKS, COSTUMES AND THINGS FOR THE PYRE PARADE. WITH KIRSTY THORPE + ROBERT PACITTI.

 15 August, 22 August, 29 August, 5 September, 12 September, 19 September, 26 September, 3 October, 10 October, 17 October

 In Autumn we will present the Pyre Parade – a large-scale free community event inviting people to share and burn bad news.
-We will walk through the streets, from the Waterfront to Christchurch Park, wearing masks and burning herbs, before burning bad news inside a large sculpted icon.
+We will walk through the streets, from the Think Tank to a secret burn location near the Waterfront, wearing masks and burning herbs, before burning bad news inside a large sculpted icon.

 In advance, come along to these sessions and make your own costumes and things to use at the Pyre Parade.
 These sessions are for everyone and no previous experience is required.
 Materials will be provided but you are welcome to bring your own projects too.

 Suitable for anyone with an interest in art + craft, mass participation, masks + effigies, local customs, world traditions, personal power, the use of herbs, or masquerade.